 - Weapon systems: Thanks to advanced power systems, the military can operate its vast array of weapon systems, ensuring teams can accomplish tasks and provide crucial defense services.

 From handheld communications devices to entire aircraft, military teams should implement the right power systems in their technology to fulfill all of the above applications and more.

 The military has always relied on technology.
 In today’s world, advancements have made electronics even more pertinent to successful military operations.
 Whether it be a handheld radio or a submarine, all kinds of military devices require high-quality, specialized power supplies.

 As stated, every military branch operates in various conditions and settings.
-In that way, the use of power supplies differs across the industry.
+In that way, the use of power supplies differs across the industry making it more important for engineers to determine if power supplies will meet environmental standards.
 For further context about how the military often employs power supplies, we can break down common applications into three categories based on environment — ground, sea, and air: